PawanOsman/ChatGPT/README.md

+# *24-12-2022 Announcement*
+## We experienced a DDoS attack on our server today.
+In response, we have implemented Cloudflare protection.
+If you would like to continue using our API, please contact us to request that your server IP be whitelisted [[Discord](https://discord.pawan.krd)]

-# Welcome to ChatGPT API
+## Welcome to ChatGPT API

 **ChatGPT** is a free API that allows users to access the ChatGPT machine learning model from OpenAI without the need for authentication.